Barb Hodgens

 1. Heating full cream milk (or ‘whole milk’ in America and Canada).
 Be sure to choose the best quality whole milk that is free of pesticides, hormones, antibiotics, fertilisers, and GMOs.
 Organic is best.
 If quality dairy is important to you, then choose this option.
 When milk is not heated it will likely separate into curds and whey during the long fermentation.
 Dr Davis does not heat the milk in his method however doing so improves the texture.
 Traditional yogurt making practises have always heated the milk.
 Heating changes the dairy's composition, eliminates competing bacteria, and will prevent it from separating into curds and whey.
 Furthermore, heating and holding the temperature at 82° C (180° F) for 10-20 minutes denatures the milk proteins so that they bind and set together producing a thicker and creamier final product.

 1. UHT or long-life milk (Ultra-high temperature processing).
-If you use UHT milk you can follow Dr Davies original method (no heating) producing consistently thick yogurt without separation.
-Organic UHT milk may not be available.
+If you use UHT milk follow this method (no heating).

 SEPARATION OF CURDS & WHEY